hypi-universe/docs-legacy/_posts/2019-09-25-text-classification-with-deep-learning.md

 <!-- /wp:code -->

 <!-- wp:paragraph -->

-<p>And that's pretty much.
+And that's pretty much.
 The above script trains the model.
-When you run the above script, you should see the following output:</p>
+When you run the above script, you should see the following output:

 <!-- /wp:paragraph -->

 <!-- wp:code -->